czero69/AirSim/README.md

 ## B. Download CitySample 5.1 version from epic store/marketplace

 build airsim plugin from this branch.
-Follow default airsim building instructions.
+Follow default [airsim building instructions](https://microsoft.github.io/AirSim/build_windows/).
 After you have build a plugin from the proper command prompt with build.cmd (please go with Visual 2022 cmd), copy a plugin dir (AirSim→Unreal→Plugins) to CitySample Project plugins dir (CitySample→Plugins).

-Generate Visual studio project files (right click on .uproject, select proper UE5 version → generate)
+Generate Visual studio project files (right click on .uproject, select proper UE5 version → generate).
+Add "airsim" to .uproject and Config\DefaultGame.ini.
+Follow these instructions: [add airsim to .uproject](https://microsoft.github.io/AirSim/unreal_custenv/)

 When it compiles, select CitySample Project in Visual and press CTRL+F5 (run and detach).
 Then, in the editor open Map\Big_City_LVL (it will take a while).

-When done, you can package a project or you can run it directly from the editor :arrow_forward: .
+When done, you can package a project or you can run it directly from the editor :arrow_forward:.
 In both cases Airsim plugin will be working.
 The second one is good for quick tests.
 Please note, that first time UE5 is running this demo, everything will take a longer time.

 modify “World Settings->Selected Gamemode”.
 Change HUD to SimHUD.